Are you looking for things to do in Tucson with kids? You’ve come to the right place. I have lots of ideas on things to do in Tucson with kids!

 45. Head to the backside of Mt.
 Lemmon and zip line at Arizona Zipline Adventures.

 46. Feed a wide variety of animals at the Rooster Cogburn Ostrich Ranch including stingrays, lorikeets, donkeys, ducks and of course ostriches.

 47. Tour under the glass dome at Biosphere 2 and explore a variety of biomes.

 48. Take the open-air tram tour at Shamrock Farms and visit the Welcome Center Barn for dairy exhibits, games and ice cream!

 49. Visit a living cave and the discovery center at Kartchner Caverns.

 50. Mount Lemmon is a favorite day trip for locals.
 Head up in the winter to play in the snow or in the summer to escape the extreme desert heat.

-There are plenty of other things to do in Tucson including typical kid-friendly attractions like trampoline parks, bowling alleys, rollerskating, and miniature golf.
-One way to try somewhere where new is to watch for deals on Groupon who regularly offers deals for our favorite jumping place AZ Air Time.
+There are plenty of other things to do in Tucson including typical kid-friendly attractions like trampoline parks, bowling alleys, rollerskating, escape rooms and miniature golf.
+One way to try somewhere where new is to watch for deals on Groupon.

 Or invest in an Arizona POGO pass for admission to a variety of local venues the whole family will love including Golf N Stuff, Roadrunners Hockey, and the International Wildlife Museum!
 It also includes some Phoenix attractions giving you the perfect excuse to drive up North for the day to play.